Cyleng/chatvz/README.md

 # Chuanyu’s Project: chatvz

-This is chat room app based on Node js.
+This is chat room app based on Node js & Socket.io.

 ## Function:
-  - User registry
-  - Create chat room with unique room key
-  - Users join chat room with key
-  - Support muilti-users
+  -Input nickname to enter chatroom
+  -Chat with plain text.

 ## Features in research:
   - Support img upload